 Eligibility Requirements

-- At least 18 years old
+- be at least 18 years old

-- Enrolled as a full-time undergraduate student
+- be enrolled as a full-time undergraduate student

-- Have at least one semester of undergraduate study remaining before graduation
+- have at least one semester of undergraduate study remaining before graduation

 Deadline

-- January 30
+- January 27th, 2025

 Application or Entry Requirements